blendle/research-summarization/README.md

 Some files are not included:

-* The google word2vec model is not included in this repo, but can be downloaded [here](https://code.google.com/archive/p/word2vec/); it is expected to be in models/word2vec/google/
+* The Google word2vec model is not included in this repo, but can be downloaded [here](https://code.google.com/archive/p/word2vec/); it is expected to be in models/word2vec/google/, and is necessary to run main.py out-of-the-box.
-* The datasets are not included as access can only be granted by NIST.
+* The [DUC-2002](http://www-nlpir.nist.gov/projects/duc/data.html) and [TAC-2008](https://tac.nist.gov/data/index.html) dataset are not included as access can only be granted by NIST (click on the links for more information on obtaining access).
+* The [Opinosis dataset](http://kavita-ganesan.com/opinosis-opinion-dataset) is included, and main.py is configured to run on this dataset by default.

 ## Requirements